 The cargo pockets on this pant have two openings instead of one on just the top, and both of them are zippered.
 The side opening is convenient when sitting down, because then it becomes the top opening :)

 The waist tightening system was functional and appreciated, as was this model being offered in ten waist sizes and three lengths.
 They also come in three different color options, providing enough variety to meet your style preference (note: we do wish a few more color options were available).

-This convertible option is absolutely perfect for hiking, backpacking, general outdoor activities and especially multi-faceted travel.
+This convertible option is absolutely perfect for hiking, backpacking, general outdoor activities, and especially multi-faceted travel.
 They are sufficient for both warmer and cooler climates and do an adequate job of shedding water in wet weather.

 This competitor offers excellent value.
 These pants are priced in the middle range of those we tested and provide an all-purpose multi-faceted solution to looking and feeling good at home or on whatever adventure you undertake.
 They are not cheap pants, but they are also not cheaply made.
 We did have some frustration with the stitching coming loose, which directly degrades their overall value and longevity.
-However, we love Prana's policy of providing a full refund at any time if you are unhappy with their product.

 The Prana Stretch Zion Convertible Pants provide everything we want and more as a general purpose hiking/outdoor pant.
 Having traveled for six months with these and four other pairs of top hiking pants, we found that no matter what we were doing, regardless of the conditions, we were well served by these pants.
 Having worn them all over the mountains of Colorado and the deserts of Utah, we still couldn't find fault, and feel like these are pants we could literally live in with no real complaints whatsoever.